What does it mean to take up your cross?

 So in the time when Jesus spoke those words, "carrying your cross" was no small thing.
 The thought of carrying a cross was alarming and fraught with fear because it meant you were going to die an unimaginable, violent death.
 When Jesus said, "Take up your cross and follow Me,” He meant that we must be willing to die if we truly want to follow Him.

-When we "die to self," we let go of our selfish nature and instead choose to live for God with those unique interests, gifts, and personal traits He gave us.
-We let go of the unhealthy desires our sinful nature yearns for.
-As the apostle Paul puts it, "...those who belong to Christ Jesus have crucified the flesh with its passions and desires" (Galatians 5:24).
+When we "die to self," we let go of our selfish nature and instead choose to live for God with those unique interests, gifts, and personality traits He gave us.
+We let go of the unhealthy yearnings of our sinful nature.

 Counting the Cost

 In Luke 14:25-33, Jesus talks about the "cost" of being His disciple.
-He gives the example of a person who intends to build a tower and how that person would determine how much it would cost them to complete that tower, lest they cannot see the project to its end.
+He gives the example of a person who intends to build a tower and how that person would determine how much it would cost them to complete the project so it can be finished.
 Jesus says that the cost of following Him is a willingness to lose everything if asked—your wealth, your family, your possessions, your very life.
 Jesus calls us to a life of sacrifice.

 After Jesus taught these things, people stopped wanting to follow Him.
 Can you see why?
-They expected their Messiah to free them from governmental oppression—not willingly give up his life.
-The people were not willing to die to themselves and refused to give control to Jesus.
+They expected their Messiah to free them from governmental oppression—not willingly give up His life.
+Many people were not willing to die to what they wanted and refused to give control to Jesus.
 They wanted Jesus to accommodate their plans—not follow His (Luke 9:57-62).

-Those who follow Jesus are not promised a comfortable life, free of pain and struggles.
+Those who follow Jesus are not promised a comfortable life, free of pain or challenges.
 Trials and hard times often reveal the authenticity of a person's dedication to Christ.
-Bad things are inevitable, and Jesus will be with us through them all (John 16:33).
+Bad things are inevitable, and Jesus will be with us through them all.

 While we may be asked to sacrifice everything, Jesus is worth more than the cost of all those things.
 There is no deeper love than Jesus' love for us, and we can only truly experience that love by following Him (Romans 8).
 If you're ready to count the cost, ask yourself these questions:

-1. Are you willing to follow Jesus if it means you lose your friends?
+1. Are you willing to follow Jesus if it means giving your relationships to Him?

-2. Are you willing to follow Jesus if it means you must give your finances over to God?
+2. Are you willing to follow Jesus if it means you must trust your finances to God?

 3. Are you willing to follow Jesus if it means your loved ones may disown you?

-4. Are you willing to follow Jesus if it means you give up certain pleasures?
+4. Are you willing to follow Jesus if it means you give up sinful pleasures?

 5. Are you willing to follow Jesus if it means you may lose your life?

 Jesus asks us to take up our cross and follow Him every single day (Luke 14:27).
-Jesus also promises that when we die to ourselves, we will have eternal life in Him (John 5:24; John 17:3).
+Jesus also promises that when we die to ourselves, we will have eternal life in Him and life full of purpose and meaning (John 5:24; John 17:3).

 ALSO SEE: